Understanding, Assessing & Assisting

 Electronic devices have become an everyday part of nearly all young people's lives.
 International research shows that children and teens aged 8 to 18 spend an average of seven-and-a-half hours a day engaging with various forms of electronic media.
 While these technologies provide opportunities to learn, communicate and self-entertain like no other time in history, there are also many unknowns about the considerable social and emotional risks for young people associated with this kind of usage.

 How does it impact on their developing brains?
 On their social skills and sense of connection to others?
 How does it affect their ability to concentrate, to focus and to learn?
 How much screen time is too much, and how would we know?
 Are words like ‘dependence’ and ‘addiction’ an appropriate way to describe problem usage?
 Are there links between this increase in screen usage and other mental health issues like depression, ADHD, anxiety, and aggression?

-Specific content James will discuss as part of this interactive training day include:
+Specific content areas James will discuss as part of this interactive training day include:

 - The psychology of technology: the reasons why people use technology (their need for social connection, meaning, accomplishment, potency and identity) and the effect this can have on young people's wellbeing and mental health.

 - How 'normal' use can develop into inappropriate, excessive or addictive usage habits - including detailed case examples relating to social media, gaming and pornography.

 - Effective practical techniques for engaging with young people to get them thinking about their technology usage.

 - Managing and/or treating technology related problems (with a specific focus on working with ambivalence, which is central to most types of problematic use situations).